MileHacker Logo

 Keeping your papers in order and safe is a must for international travel.
 Create both printed and digital copies of important papers.

-• Passport and Visa Documentation: Valid passport (3 months past your departure date, 2 blank pages).
-Carry all visa documents if needed.
+• Passport and Visa Documentation: Valid passport (3 months past your departure date, TWO blank pages).
+Carry all documents for your visa if needed.

 • Travel Insurance Policy: Printed copy of policy number, emergency contacts, what's covered.